 A student who withdraws from the College and has a balance will be permitted to pay the balance in equal monthly installments of at least \$50.00 per month.
-The first payment is due 30 days from the date of withdrawal, and the total amount must be paid within six months of the date of withdrawal from the College.
+The first payment is due 30 days from the date of withdrawal.
 A written agreement (promissory note) must be signed and dated with the Business Services Specialist.
-Missing a single payment is grounds for cancellation of the arrangement, and the account can be placed with a collection agency.
-Transcripts and other student services from Trinity College of Nursing & Health Sciences will be held until the outstanding balance is paid in full.
+The account can be placed with a collection agency once 90 days delinquency has been met.
+Transcripts and other services from Trinity College of Nursing & Health Sciences will be held until the outstanding balance is paid in full.